wellyshen/react-cool-starter/README.md

 * Here's [an example](https://github.com/reactjs/redux/tree/master/examples/todos-flow), which shows you the overall concept of integrating Flow with Redux.

 Note: Often you will want to use third-party libraries.
-For these circumstances, Flow supports the concept of a "libdef" ("Library Definition") which allows you to describe the interface and types of the library seperate from the library and without needing to add types to or change the library itself.
+For these circumstances, Flow supports the concept of a "libdef" ("Library Definition") which allows you to describe the interface and types of the library separate from the library and without needing to add types to or change the library itself.
 You can write a libdef file yourself if you need to or use [flow-typed](https://flowtype.org/docs/third-party.html#using-flow-typed), which is a repository of third-party library interface definitions for use with Flow.

 ### JavaScript and Style Lint

 [JavaScript lint](https://github.com/MoOx/eslint-loader) and [style lint](https://github.com/JaKXz/stylelint-webpack-plugin) are included into webpack compiling for runtime checking.
-If you don't want them be actived during developing, you can turn off those from `./tools/webpack/config.js` and do the mannually checking by `yarn lint`.
+If you don't want them be activated during developing, you can turn off those from `./tools/webpack/config.js` and do the manually checking by `yarn lint`.

 ### Unit Tests